Pawe1/CodingInDelphi/DependencyInjectionOverview/IntroToDependencyInjectionProjectGroup.md

 0. unit `uDoOrderProcessing` has a method `DoOrderProcessing` that instantiates a `TOrder` which gets processed by a `TOrderProcessor`.
 0. unit `uOrderProcessor` implements `TOrderProcessor` which has a hard-coded dependency on `TOrderValidator` from unit `uOrderValidator` and `TOrderEntry` from unit `uOrderEntry`.

+The output is this, so processing an order always costs $1:

+    Validating Order....
+    Entering order into the database, at a cost of $1....
+    Order has been processed....
+    Order successfully processed....

 # 2-MoveToInterfaces\MovingToInterfaces.dproj

 0. in unit `uOrderEntry`, add an `IOrderEntry` interface containing the public methods of the `TOrderEntry` class, then make `TOrderEntry` derive from `TInterfacedObject` and have it implement `IOrderEntry`.
 0. in unit `uOrderValidator`, add an `IOrderValidator` interface containing the public methods of the `TOrderValidator` class, then make `TOrderValidator` derive from `TInterfacedObject` and have it implement `IOrderValidator`.
 0. in unit `uOrderProcessor`, add an `IOrderProcessor` interface containing the public methods of the `TOrderProcessor` class, then make `TOrderProcessor` derive from `TInterfacedObject` and have it implement `IOrderProcessor`.
 0. in unit `uOrderProcessor`, make two more changes: replace the class types of `FOrderValidator` and `FOrderEntry` with the interface types.
 Then remove destructor `TOrderProcessor.Destroy`.
+0. in unit `uDoOrderProcessing`, replace the type `TOrderProcessor` of `OrderProcessor` by `IOrderProcessor`, then remove the `OrderProcessor.Free`  and the `try/finally/end` block it is part of.

 NB: You can use another ancestor than `TInterfacedObject` as long as it implements `IInterface`